MarquisWillis/fix-the-code/README.md

 # fix-the-code
 Comparing broken code to working code, and debugging

-comments present in HTML file is located in the very beginning of the opening body tag comments for JS and CSS files are located before main body of code
+comments present in HTML file is located in the very beginning of the opening body tag.
+Comments for JS and CSS files are located before main body of code